Brett Johns

-Thomas Brett Johns (born 21 February 1992) is a Welsh professional mixed martial artist who currently competes in the bantamweight division of Bellator MMA.
-Prior to signing with Bellator, Johns competed for the Ultimate Fighting Championship (UFC).
+Brett Johns (born 21 February 1992) is a Welsh professional mixed martial artist who currently competes in the featherweight division of PFL.
+Prior to signing with PFL, Johns competed for the Ultimate Fighting Championship (UFC) and Bellator MMA at bantamweight.
 A professional competitor since 2012, he has also formerly competed for Cage Warriors and Titan FC, and was Bantamweight Champion for both promotions.
-As of 28 February 2023, he is ranked #8 in the Bellator Bantamweight Rankings.

-Background
+Early life

 Johns was born and raised by a single mother in Pontarddulais.
-He has an older sister and a younger brother.
+He has an older sister and two younger brothers.
 Brett started training judo in a club run by his to-be-stepfather at the age of four.
 While avidly training judo, he started training Brazilian jiu-jitsu on his stepfather's advice to improve his ground game at the age of 16.
 While training jiu-jitsu under Chris Rees, Johns eventually grew an interest towards mixed arts.

 Mixed martial arts career

 Early career

 Johns made his mixed martial arts debut as an amateur in 2011 where he compiled an undefeated record of 4–0.
 He turned professional in 2012 and competed on the regional circuit with stints in Cage Warriors Fighting Championship and Titan Fighting Championships where he was the Bantamweight Champion for each promotion.

 Johns signed with the UFC in 2016.